- Rate Movie[Total: 45 Average: 2.1]

 Dark Phoenix was tracking for a $50M domestic weekend and a $170M global haul.
 It bowed against The Secret Life of Pets 2 and there would be some family audience overlap between the two films.
 Dark Phoenix was also opening into a market that was super saturated with family friendly tentpole fare and was opening after an endless parade of superhero movies.
 Aladdin, Godzilla: King of the Monsters, Avengers: Endgame and Pokemon Detective Pikachu were all in wide release and still pulling in auds.

-Diminishing returns and huge weekly audience drop off has also hit Dark Phoenix during its offshore rollout.
-It is currently in 55 markets, where it has pulled in $152.3M.
-Japan is the last market left to open, which happens this weekend.
-It’s unlikely the overseas numbers will make it past the $200M mark.
-IF and that is a very conditional IF, the worldwide total hits $260M — Disney would see returned about $143M after theaters take their percentage of the gross.
+Diminishing returns and huge weekly audience drop off has also hit Dark Phoenix during its offshore rollout, which stalled at $186.5M.
+The worldwide gross was $252.4M.
+About $138M would be returned after theaters take their percentage of the gross.
 That would almost cover only the global P&A expenses and the theatrical receipts would not dent the massive budget.
+Disney had announced a $170 million write-down on their inherited FOX duds, with Dark Phoenix responsible for the majority of that red ink.
 After ancillary sales, Dark Phoenix would likely end as a write-down of at least $115M, making it one of the biggest movie flops on record.
-More after the run ends…